Rihoj/DarkThroneApi/README.md

 }
 ```

 See GoDocs for full API reference.
+If published, you can also browse the API at [pkg.go.dev](https://pkg.go.dev/github.com/Rihoj/DarkThroneApi).

 ## Linting & Commit Requirements

+- **Node.js and npm are required for development tooling (commit hooks, semantic-release, etc.), but not for using the Go library itself.**
 - All commits must follow [Conventional Commits](https://www.conventionalcommits.org/) style.
 This is enforced by [commitlint](https://github.com/conventional-changelog/commitlint) in CI and via a pre-commit hook.
 - Linting is enforced on every commit using [`staticcheck`](https://staticcheck.io/) for Go code.
 Commits will be blocked if linting fails.
 - You must have `staticcheck` installed and available in your `PATH`.
 Install it with: